ajlee21/ZIKV_diagnostic-/README.md

 	The GB accessions for all the sequences can be found in Supplementary Table 1:  /Sequence_data/S1_Table.xlsx

-	The Meta-CATS tool in the Virus Pathogen Resource (ViPR; www.viprbrc.org) or Influenza Research Database (IRD; www.fludb.org) was used to compute the variation present at each column of the alignment.
-Be sure to set the "p-value threshold" at "1.0" to return all results.
+	The Meta-CATS tool, developed by the Virus Pathogen Resource (ViPR; www.viprbrc.org) and Influenza Research Database (IRD; www.fludb.org) teams, was used to compute the variation present at each column of the alignment.

+	Code for the Meta-CATS analysis can be found in directory:
+	/Sequence_data/Meta-CATS_Variation/metadata_parser.pl

+	The metadata_parser.pl file is a wrapper script that parses the input files (taxa assignment and sequence alignment files) and passes them to the meta-CATS script (chisq_test.R) which outputs several statistics files.
+	Note: we are only using the residue counts for each of the (species vs. all-other-Flavi's) for downstream analyses.

+	Taxa assignment files can be found in /Sequence_Data/E_seq/Flavi_E_Taxa_Assignments.tsv OR /Sequence_Data/NS1_seq/Flavi_NS1_Taxa_Assignments.tsv
+	Alignment files are located in /Sequence_Data/E_seq/Flavi_E_combined.fasta.afa OR /Sequence_Data/NS1_seq/Flavi_NS1_combined.fasta.afa

+	Change lines 15 & 16 of the "metadata_parser.pl" Perl script to the appropriate files containing the taxa assignments metadata and aligned sequences respectively.

+	Once the script finishes, the modified alignment files and residue distributions will be reported in separate output files for each taxon.
+A subset of these files will be used later in this workflow (see #2).

 2. Sensitivity and specificity: